- Primitive camping only.

 - Group areas available.

-- Letter of authorization required from Hillsborough County Parks, Recreation and Conservation Department.
+- Letter of authorization required from Hillsborough County Conservation and Environmental Lands Management Department.

 - Trails offer quality ride through various areas of pasture, oak hammocks, sandhills and riverine swamps.